 So the wife and I toured a part of Scotland we had only previously driven through.

-Out of seven days we had a one day of rain.
+Out of seven days we only had one day of rain.
 Not too bad for Scotland.
-The light wasn’t too bad.
+The light wasn’t too bad either.

 It seemed to be slightly quieter than we would have expected, although most of the places we visited were new to us.
 Having been to Fort William and Glenfinnan before they appeared to be the usual hot spots.
 Yes they are a bit of drive from Oban.
 We like to get around and explore when on holiday.
 It gives us an idea for future places to visit (think of it as scouting) or avoid depending on what we are after.